Benefits

 To get AAP you must normally have lost at least 50 per cent of your ability to work.
 The main reason must be illness or injury.
 Your ability to work must be reduced for all types of work you are qualified for.

-If NAV has approved an occupational injury or illness, and NAV has assessed that it is fully or partly the cause of your impaired ability to work, you may receive AAP if your ability to work has been impaired by at least 30 per cent.
+If Nav has approved an occupational injury or illness, and Nav has assessed that it is fully or partly the cause of your impaired ability to work, you may receive AAP if your ability to work has been impaired by at least 30 per cent.

 By occupational injury, we mean that you have suffered an injury due to an accident at work.
 We can approve an illness as an occupational illness if it is caused by harmful factors in the working environment.